 ACR Loco was recorded by the core line up of Jez Kerr, Martin Moscrop and Donald Johnson with contributions from the ACR live line up – Tony Quigley on sax, Denise Johnson on vocals and Matt Steele on keyboards.
 Additional guests include Sink Ya Teeth’s Maria Uzor and Gemma Cullingford, Gabe Gurnsey (Factory Floor) and Manchester luminaries Mike Joyce (The Smiths) and experimental multi-instrumentalist Eric Random.

 Keen on the joys of collaboration and sharing, it makes sense that adding the ACR touch to other artists via a series of reworks led to their latest album taking shape.
-Recent reworks of tracks for the likes of Barry Adamson, The Charlatans and Maps saw the band return to the studio to unpick those original tracks.
+Recent reworks of tracks for the likes of Baba Ali, Maps, Number, Barry Adamson and The Charlatans saw the band return to the studio to unpick those original tracks.
 “The reworks were crucial,” says Donald Johnson.
 “They got us back in the studio and forced a union and a bond.
 They allowed us to start getting a groove again.”

 The new 10-track album is out on CD, cassette and limited edition coloured vinyl.
 The vinyl will be available in one of four colours: white, blue, red and turquoise, randomly packed, with each colour of varying rarity.